 - The following mythical Pokémon: Mew, Celebi, Jirachi, Victini, Keldeo, Genesect, Diancie, Volcanion, Magearna, Marshadow, Zeraora, Meltan, Melmetal, and Zarude.

 Series 7 was dominated by new Pokémon introduced in The Crown Tundra DLC, including Regieleki and one of the new legendary horses, Glastrier.
-We expect these Pokémon to continue to be popular in Series 8.
-Plus, returning Pokémon such as Garchomp and Landorus will likely continue to be popular choices in ranked play, as will some of the strongest Pokémon banned in Series 6 like Incineroar or Dragapult.
+We expect these Pokémon to be popular once again in Series 9.
+Plus, Pokémon such as Garchomp and Landorus will likely continue to be strong choices in ranked play, as will some of the most-used Pokémon that were banned in Series 6 like Incineroar or Dragapult.

-Elsewhere, the likes of Dracozolt, Urshifu, and Gigantamax Lapras are all established threats which will continue to be dangerous in Series 8.
+Elsewhere, the likes of Dracozolt, Urshifu, and Gigantamax Lapras are all established threats which will continue to be dangerous.

 Pokémon Ranked Battles tiers